3.4 Writing To Persuade

 Rather, find measurable terms like “efficiency” (in time or energy use), “effectiveness” at fulfilling a specific task, measurable benefits and/or costs, or even “popularity” as measured by a survey.

 In professional writing, communicating ethically is critically important.
 Ethical communication involves communicating from a place of accountability, responsibility, integrity, and values.
-If you are communicating ethically, you are demonstrating respect for your reader, the organizations you work for and with, and the culture and context within which you work.
+If you are communicating ethically, you are demonstrating respect for your reader, the organizations you work for, and the culture and context within which you work.
 You also foster fairness and trust through honesty.
 Failure to maintain integrity and ethics can result in consequences ranging from damage to reputation, loss of work, lawsuits, or even criminal charges.

 This is precisely why many professional associations have guidelines that govern the ethical behaviour of their membership.
 Two such documents that offer good examples are the Canadian Information Processing Society’s (CIPS) Code of Ethics and Standards of Conduct and the Chartered Professionals in Human Resources of Canada Code of Ethics and Rules of Professional Conduct.